rjorton/OIE2023/README.md

 Typically, a SAM file contains a single line for each read in the data set, and this line stores the alignment result of each read (reference name, alignment location, CIGAR string, the read sequence itself, quality, etc).

-SAM files are in a text format (which you can open and view if you like: head S1.sam), but can take up a lot of disk storage space.
+SAM files are in a text format (which you can open and view if you like, e.g.: **head S1.sam**), but can take up a lot of disk storage space.
 It is good practice to convert your SAM files to BAM (Binary Alignment Map) files, which are compressed binary versions of the same data, and can be sorted and indexed easily to make searches faster.
 We will use [samtools](https://samtools.github.io) to convert our SAM to BAM, and sort and index the BAM file:

 ```
 samtools sort S1.sam -o S1.bam